 Manna East, a 60-hectare modern Filipino themed affordable and middle-income community in Teresa, Rizal.
 Housing construction is ongoing for New Fields Phase 1 (launched Jan 2018).
-The construction of all amenity areas for New Fields Phase 1 is also expected to be completed by 3Q 2022.
-Land development is ongoing and expected to be completed in 3Q 2022 in Futura Plains (launched July 2019).
-FLI is currently planning the expansion for New Fields and is projecting to launchPhase 2 in 2Q 2022.
+The construction of all amenity areas for New Fields Phase 1 has been completed.
+Land development has been completed in in Futura Plains (launched July 2019).
+FLI is currently planning the expansion for New Fields and is projecting to launchPhase 2.